 Strategy 5.1.c: Encourage and support Broadband efforts to organize regional Broadwalks and Broadworks, including strategies to best prepare novice members.

-OUTCOME 5.2: A portfolio of diverse funding sources and effective strategies for acquiring/achieving a consistent funding stream is maintained to support successful program efforts.
+OUTCOME 5.2: A portfolio of diverse funding sources and effective strategies for acquiring/achieving a consistent funding stream to support successful programs

 Strategy 5.2.a: Utilize a Board Fundraising Committee, composed of board members and national office staff, to drive short and long-term fundraising goals and identify prospective funding sources.